Adolescent sleep: Chronotype

 Adolescence is characterized by an evening chronotype preference with adolescents engaging in late bed and wake times.
 An evening chronotype is unique to the period of adolescence compared to childhood and adulthood which are characterized by a morning chronotype.
 Eveningness during adolescence is linked with increased substance use, worse overall mood, poor diet, increased depressive symptoms, increased anxiety symptoms, and poor emotion regulation.
 Beyond conveying bed and wake times, chronotype is also indicative of optimal times of functioning.
 For instance, researchers tested adolescents on their executive functioning performance at two times: once at a time that is optimal for chronotype (i.e. evening for evening chronotypes vs. morning for morning chronotypes) and once at a time that is suboptimal for chronotype (i.e. morning for evening chronotypes vs. evening for morning chronotypes).
 They found that morning adolescents tested in the morning performed better than in the evening, and evening chronotype adolescents tested in the evening performed better than in the morning.

 Sleep measures

-Pittsburg Sleep Quality Index
+Pittsburgh Sleep Quality Index

 The Pittsburgh Sleep Quality Index (PSQI) is a well-validated and widely used self-report questionnaire that measures sleep quality.
 Nineteen items are combined to create seven component scores of sleep, and those component scores are then used to create an overall “global score” of sleep quality.
 The seven components consist of subjective sleep quality, sleep disturbances, sleep duration, sleep latency, habitual sleep efficiency, use of sleep medications, and daytime dysfunction.
 The PSQI has a high internal reliability (Cronbach's alpha = 0.83).
 The PSQI has been used in many studies assessing adolescent sleep quality.